Ecco-SC/Ecco/README.md

 If you're an advanced server operator, you could even write an addon yourself, to expand the commands of the script system.

 And if you're a plugin developer, you could try to communicate with Ecco's data and invoke the script system within your plugin.

->  ** NOTE **: This is not an open-source software, since I hold the full rights to this project.
-With that being said, I'm always glad with people using this plugin as long as it's not for commercial use.
-(Like, donation to your server is fine, but you're not supposed to add their in-game balance / items that may break the experience of gameplay for this.)

 -----